addu390/addu390.github.io/_posts/2024-07-17-graph-traversal.md

 <p>The core of the solution is to find a way to back-track and head on a different path when encountering two scenarios: reaching a dead-end (leaf node) and reaching an already visited node (cycle).</p>

 <h3>1.2.1.
 DFS: Stack</h3>
-<p>The intuition behind using a stack is that when we reach a dead-end, we want to get to the previously added node (LIFO: Last-In First-Out) and explore other paths.
+<p>The intuition behind using a <a href="https://en.wikipedia.org/wiki/Stack_(abstract_data_type)" target="_blank">stack</a> is that when we reach a dead-end, we want to get to the previously added node (LIFO: Last-In First-Out) and explore other paths.
 This helps you explore each path deeply before backtracking, done using a stack to go back to the last node.</p>
 <p>Easier to understand with visualization:</p>
 <p></p>